magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 Luckily, there is a `boot` task developed by the community to automate the reload of any static resource: [`boot-reload`][6].
-Again we have to add the new task to the dependensies of the project and make it visibile to `boot` by requiring its main command:
+Again we have to add the new task to the dependencies of the project and make it visible to `boot` by requiring its main command:

 ```clj
 (set-env!